eklem1/GalaxySim/README.md

 # GalaxySim

+**GalSimReport.pdf**: Report with an overiew of my work over the summer: main functions of GalaxyHOD.py with a little theory, MCMC results and various smaller files.

 **GalaxyHOD.py**: The basis for a new ARES class with a LF and SMF model based off the work below, as well as main sequence SFR, SSFR and SFRD models.
 See https://github.com/eklem1/ares/tree/hod_add for updated file.
 Basic set up: